Upper Tier Rock Climbing

 |Shared By:||Josh on Mar 26, 2015|

-The Upper Tier is a series of slabs that roughly divide into four triangular faces with one more beneath.
+The Upper Tier is a series of slabs that roughly divide into four triangular faces, plus one more beneath.
 They are numbered from left to right.
-While the current access to the Upper Tier is a bit less straightforward than the Lower Tier, the routes here are generally clean and of good quality-- many are at least as worthy as the ones on the Lower Tier.
-By the end of 2017, there should also be a new access trail from below, which will greatly facilitate access to this worthwhile crag.
+The routes here are generally clean and of good quality.

 B. Upper Tier (Left to Right):

 - For Whom the Cap Fits, 9, 1p, 65', bolts.

 - I Don't Wanna Wait in Vain, 9-, 1p, 45', bolts.